emeinhardt/cat-herder/README.md

     bundles a lot of functionality in one package, but there are many domains where you don't want to be obligated to admit and deal with arbitrary terms of type `(->)` in your EDSL.
- 3. **Choose your (co)product functor.** Most category/profunctor libraries
+ 3. **Choice of (co)product functor.** Most category/profunctor libraries either
-    either limit the user to `(,)` ± `Either` or to a variation on cons-lists for representing (co)products.
+    limit the user to `(,)` ± `Either` or to a variation on cons-lists for representing (co)products.
 If you can live without heterogeneously-typed products, then using trees of `(,)`/`Either` of any size to simulate a collection can quickly become unwieldy; on the other hand, you may not want to be limited to linked-lists to model monoidal products.
- 4. **Type-level sizes make more functions total and better model many domains.** The classic example of dependent types is a sized collection type where a type-level natural number indicates the cardinality; there are many unsafe functions on collections whose runtime errors or more complex return type (an error `Applicative`) becomes a compile-time bug in this setting.
-    For modeling many domains, finitary `Representable` and `Traversable` container types are a natural choice for a product functor, and there many plausibly good choices within that class.
+ 4. **Type-level sizes make more functions total and better model many domains.** The classic example of dependent types is a sized collection type `f n a` where one of the type parameters is a natural number `n` indicating the cardinality of the collection; there are many unsafe functions on garden variety collection types whose runtime errors or more complex return types (an error `Applicative`) become a compile-time bug in this setting.
+For modeling many domains, finitary `Representable` and `Traversable` container types are a natural choice for a product functor, and there many plausibly or equally good choices within that class.
  5. **Linear-/affinely-typed domain modeling.** Most category/profunctor
     libraries make a pragmatic trade-off and bundle logically independent capabilities into a smaller typeclass hierarchy.
-On the other hand, if you want to model any domain where resource accounting is desirable or critical, then you *want* a finer-grained ("substructural") hierarchy where copying, destruction, and permutations can be more carefully tracked.
+However, if you want to model any domain where resource accounting is desirable or critical, then you *want* a finer-grained ("substructural") hierarchy where copying, destruction, and permutations can be more carefully tracked.

 Those are the 5 main reasons that motivated creating this package instead of